Audiveris/audiveris/docs/_pages/ui_tools/staff_editor.md

 editing, which is provided in two different modes: `Global` mode and `Lines` mode.
 The former operates on the staff as a whole, the latter on any line separately.

-To enter staff editing, we right-click within a staff area, in the pop-up menu select the `Staff#n...` sub-menu and then select:
+To enter staff editing, we right-click within a staff area, and in the {{ site.popup_staff }}
+contextual menu we select:
 - either the `Edit staff` item to edit the staff globally,
 - or the `Edit lines` item to edit each staff line individually.